 - Choose an episode of If You Really Knew Me, an MTV series about Challenge Day, a nonprofit, nationwide effort to break down barriers between segregated groups or cliques at high schools.
-The episode titled "Colusa High" might work well.
-Note that some episodes mention drug use, sexual behavior, and mild violence, but not in a glorified manner.
-Some episodes also deal with suicide and death, which might be difficult for a youth currently dealing with loss to watch.
+The episode titled “Colusa High” might work well.
+Preview material you plan to show; some episodes mention drug use, sexual behavior, and mild violence, though not in a glorified manner.
+Some episodes deal with suicide and death, which might be difficult for a youth currently dealing with loss to watch.

 - Test any equipment you will be using.

 Youth watch a video about and discuss cliques.

 Tell the group that in 2010, MTV ran a series called If You Really Knew Me.
 Twelve high schools were filmed as they participated in Challenge Day, a program designed to break down barriers between cliques in high school.

 Show the episode you chose.